Facebook. Twitter. Instagram. LinkedIn. Pinterest.

 Whatever your flavor of social media, there’s a lot of content out there vying for your attention.
 In this time of social distancing, having that outlet is a blessing…and a curse.
 For every fun pet picture, amusing anecdote, and entertaining meme you find, there’s something darker and more subtle waiting in your news feed.

 No, we are not suggesting that you stop using social media.
-This is about awareness, in the much same way we discuss Phishing in association with email.
+This is about security awareness, in the much same way we discuss Phishing in association with email.

 And we’re going to start with the most successful way for hackers to steal your password and identity.